Asking for support

 to check Use Documentation to see if you’re looking at something that has a common fix

-When you contact us please always include Package for Support and a Bug Report.
+When you contact us please always include:

 Package for Support